Join us in celebrating our 50th anniversary at a free family-friendly community fair!

 50th Anniversary Slideshow

-1972 - A new college district was formed to serve the Mendocino County areas of Anderson Valley, Round Valley, Ukiah and Willits.
+1972 – A new Mendocino College district was formed to serve the Mendocino County areas of Anderson Valley, Round Valley, Ukiah and Willits.
 Peter DeVries was named first president.

-1973 - The Redwood Empire Fairgrounds was selected as the temporary site for the college until a permanent home could be found.
+1973 – The 12th District Fairgrounds was selected as the temporary site for the college until a permanent home could be found.

 1973 - A name for the new college was chosen -- Gateway Community College.
 After just a few weeks the college was renamed Mendocino College.
 The Eagle was chosen as a mascot and blue and gold as the new college's colors.

-1973, August - Portable classrooms arrived at the Ukiah County Fair Grounds and the first fall semester began in September with over 1,000 students enrolled.
+1973, August – Portable classrooms arrived at the 12th District Fairgrounds and the first fall semester began in September with over 1,000 students enrolled.

-1974, Spring - Number of students had grown to 2,312.
+1974, Spring – The number of students had grown to 2,312.
 Available space was already stretched to capacity.
 More temporary buildings were brought in.

 1974 - Course offerings expanded each year, with students receiving instruction in the newest technology.

-1974 - The Lake County Center began in a modest temporary building.
+1974 – The Lake Center began in a modest temporary building.

 1977 - The first Willits Center office opened in a temporary location on Main Street in downtown Willits.